PolitiFielding Research for Global Brandscal BrandingBy Tom Dougherty

 The ability to ask the right questions is dependent on the clarity of vision.
 Clarity needed to project the correct answers.
 Behavior Modeling provides such a tool and the tool is invaluable when branding products and developing marketing strategies in a new cultural environment.

-The Stealing Share family of companies work in unison to develop global brand strategies and communications that propel brands to steal market share.
+We are a global brand family of companies that working in unison to develop global brand strategies and communications that propel brands to steal market share.